-Awards and recognition
+Awards and recognition for Sir Charles Barry

-Barry was elected Associate of the Royal Academy in 1840,
+- Barry was elected Associate of the Royal Academy in 1840,

-He was recognized by the main artistic bodies of many European countries, and was enrolled as a member of the academies of art in Rome, Saint Petersburg, Brussels and Stockholm.
+- He was recognized by the main artistic bodies of many European countries, and was enrolled as a member of the academies of art in Rome, Saint Petersburg, Brussels and Stockholm.

-Fellow of the Royal Society in 1849.
+- Fellow of the Royal Society in 1849.

-Awarded the RIBA Royal Gold Medal in 1850.
+- Awarded the RIBA Royal Gold Medal in 1850.

-Knighted in 1852.
+- Knighted in 1852.

-Sir Charles lived and died at a house, "The Elms", in Clapham Common North Side, London
+- Sir Charles lived and died at a house, "The Elms", in Clapham Common North Side, London

 Three of Sir Charles Barry's four sons followed in his career footsteps.
 Eldest son Charles Barry (junior) designed Dulwich College and park in south London and rebuilt Burlington House (home of the Royal Academy) in central London’s Piccadilly; Edward Middleton Barry completed the Parliament buildings and designed the Royal Opera House in Covent Garden; Sir John Wolfe-Barry was the engineer for Tower Bridge and Blackfriars Railway Bridge.